rusteze89/QCS/README.md

 - web   - functions for interpreting received http messages as well as sending json callbacks

 ## Web Interface
-Web folder contains web page to load content from arduino and display it nicely
+Web folder contains web front end to load content from arduino and display it nicely
-This code was written by Matt McDonald and only tweaked by me
+This was written by Kanshii and only tweaked by me